sgzerolc/python-exercises/lab02_snekoban/checkoff.md

 approach 1.1?: using global variables to represent limited game states. -> redundant
 - changes: store player's location aside, {player:location}.
 Otherwise, we need to find the player's location everytime when needed.

+approach 2: use frozenset to support deep copy of dict